-First of all I want to tell that I am a huge fan of your films and follow your career since No Retreat No Surrender 2 where you played maniac Russian officer Yuri and fought Loren Avedon and Cynthia Rothrock, such a cool movie with its own flare.
+First of all, I want to tell that I am a huge fan of your films and follow your career since No Retreat No Surrender 2 where you played maniac Russian officer Yuri and fought Loren Avedon and Cynthia Rothrock, such a cool movie with its own flare.

-Thank you Roman, always nice to share our lives with others and to be seen doing it.
+Thank you, Roman, always nice to share our lives with others and to be seen doing it.

 I remember Management being so upset about it and I remember thinking, no it is so special to me why not share it with the world.
 It’s all about energy and being in the light.
 Hopefully not sounding new age now but Bali has become such an intricate part in our lives.
 The opposite polar to Los Angeles and Hollywood.
-The opposite of glitz and glamour, fame and another episode of Kardashians.
-Even so we do have MTV here and one could overdose on it as well.
+The opposite of glitz and glamor, fame and another episode of Kardashians.
+Even so, we do have MTV here and one could overdose on it as well.

 But we leave it off.
 And off we go every night into the jungle with our pets, the monkey, the dog, the cats and the bird on our shoulder and we head out, single file to the bluff overlooking the ocean.
-Then we all, the entire clan sit on a rock and stare out to the ocean.
+Then we all, the entire clan sit on a rock and stare out at the ocean.
 Even the animals know how special it is.
-Or maybe it is the togetherness of all of us out there when the sun hits the indian ocean and slowly disappears.
+Or maybe it is the togetherness of all of us out there when the sun hits the Indian ocean and slowly disappears.
 The walks back to the compound in the instant dark is another bonding.
 Putting everyone to sleep and then sitting in silence with endless bright stars over you being your roof is the last vision of your night.
-Ok I think you get the picture, ha ha….!
+Ok, I think you get the picture, ha ha….!

 So yes you do this for a while you pack up your suitcase and you show up on a set as strong as nature who has just recently injected you with her own powerful juice, and not the one from Jamba juice around the corner in Brentwood Los Angeles.
-No this one is spiked with real natural ingredients.
-I am eternal grateful for my wife Leslie Carleton who single handed created this piece of paradise with a vision to make it a home and her promise it will change my life forever.
+No, this one is spiked with real natural ingredients.
+I am eternally grateful for my wife Leslie Carleton who single handed created this piece of paradise with a vision to make it a home and her promise it will change my life forever.
 This is why I call her Jane.

 And yes we do live like Jane and Tarzan, wear next to nothing, which keeps you in shape as you need to look the part as well if you want to fill their shoes.
 Which brings me to the reason I embrace this life so much is my affinity for Tarzan movies, one in particular, the one with Bo Dreck and Miles O Keefe.
 I had his picture in my locker room in the army to remind me to become like him when growing up.
-No kidding, and years later we ran into each other in Hollywood and he comes up to me and shakes my hand and congratulates me to my work and body Wow what a trip.
-Well now I live like Tarzan in my spare time, what the heck, this is what made me making it in Hollywood if you believe it you become it.
+No kidding, and years later we ran into each other in Hollywood and he comes up to me and shakes my hand and congratulates me on my work and body Wow what a trip.
+Well, now I live like Tarzan in my spare time, what the heck, this is what made me making it in Hollywood if you believe it you become it.
 ANYTHING.

 So yes and for the name James bond made me do it, well simple.
 Leslie and I wrote a script, a Trilogy about a female Jason Bourne.
 I send it to Olivier Schneider offering him to direct it.
 He coordinated recently James Bond.
 Also did all the fights on Taken, Unknown, worked on Bourne, Fast and furious and so on.
 Well long story short I traveled to Paris to meet him, we hit it off on the fly., I love this man.
 My dream to work with him.
 I love his action, studied him and am convinced he will be one of the biggest action directors in the future.
 Anyway, we did loose our financing on that film that year.